On level line fluctuations of SOS surfaces above a wall: Cluster expansion, Ising polymers, and Ornstein--Zernike theory

 Note that the SOS open contour with law $\widehat{\pi}_{\Lambda}^{\xi}$ given by \cref{eqn:sos-contour-law} is of the form above, with $\Phi(\cC;\gamma)=\phi(\cC;\gamma)$, $D=\Lambda$, and $\Phi_{\Lambda}(\cC;\gamma)=\phi(\cC;\gamma)\ind{\cC \subset \Lambda}$ for $\phi(\cC;\gamma)$ from \cref{prop:soscontour-law} (in which this choice of $\Phi_D(\cC;\gamma)$ clearly satisfies \cref{p:M1,p:M2}).
 Namely, the following holds:

-\begin{observation}[SOS is a modified Ising polymer] Fix $\beta\geq \beta_0$, and consider the SOS model $\widehat\pi_{\Lambda}^{\xi}$ in a finite, connected subset $\Lambda \subset \Z^2$ and boundary condition $\xi \in \{0,1\}$ that induces a unique open $1$-contour $\gamma$.
+\begin{observation}[SOS is a modified Ising polymer] Fix $\beta\geq \beta_0$, and consider the SOS model $\widehat\pi_{\Lambda}^{\xi}$ in a finite, connected subset $\Lambda \subset \Z^2$ and boundary condition $\xi \in \{0,1\}^{\partial \Lambda}$ that induces a unique open $1$-contour $\gamma$.
 Let $\bar{\Lambda}$ denote the region in $\R^2$ enclosed by $\partial \Lambda$ (i.e., the region enclosed by the $\Z^2$-edges connecting the boundary vertices of $\Lambda$).
 Assume for convenience that the start-point of $\gamma$ is $\ostar$, and denote its end-point by $\x$.
 Then $\gamma$ has the Ising polymer law $\bP^{\x}_{\bar\Lambda}$ defined with decoration weights $\Phi(\cC;\gamma) := \phi(\cC;\gamma)$ and $\Phi_{\bar\Lambda}(\cC;\gamma):= \phi(\cC;\gamma)\ind{\cC \subset \Lambda}$. \end{observation}

-It will be very convenient to view Ising polymers as connected paths in the lattice $\Z^2$ rather than the dual lattice $(\Z^2)^*$ via the translation map $\iota: \ostar \mapsto 0$, and this is the convention we will follow for the remainder of the article, excluding \cref{sec:sos}.
+It will be very convenient to view Ising polymers as connected paths in the lattice $\Z^2$ rather than the dual lattice $(\Z^2)^*$ via the translation map $\iota: \ostar \mapsto 0$, and this is the convention we will follow for the remainder of the article (for clarity, note also that, through this mapping, clusters $\cC$ will henceforth denote finite, connected subsets of $(\Z^2)^*$ instead of $\Z^2$), excluding \cref{sec:sos}.

 Let us now re-state \cref{mainthm:BM-for-Ising-polymers} in the above language, which is the form in which we will prove it (\cref{subsec:pf-BM-for-Ising-polymers}).
 For $N \in \N$, define $Q:= [0,N]^2$. \begin{theorem} Fix $\beta>0$ large, take $D$ to be either $\H$ or $Q$, and set $\x := (N,0)$.
 Consider an Ising polymer $\gamma \sim \bP_D^{\x}(\cdot)$.
 There exists $\sigma>0$ such that, if $\overline\gamma(x)=\max\{y : (x,y)\in\gamma\}$, then $\overline \gamma(\lfloor xN \rfloor)/(\sigma\sqrt{N})$ converges weakly to a standard Brownian excursion in the Skorokhod space $(D[0,1], \|\cdot\|_{\infty})$ and the same holds for $\underline\gamma(x)=\min\{y : (x,y)\in\gamma\}$. \end{theorem}